PRÁCTICAS DE SOSTENIBILIDAD

 Supporting the growth of upcoming and future hospitality leaders, Kamalaya provides on-site training to students from Bhavana Bodhigun Vocational College which offers free education, food, boarding and meals to Thai students, including many orphans, aged between 15 and 24 on Koh Samui.
-Since May until August 2022, 11 students will attend 14 on-site training sessions at Kamalaya in the areas of Housekeeping, F&B, and Culinary.

 Kamalaya has a dedicated Green Committee that is responsible for continually improving our sustainability credentials.
 All our hosts undergo comprehensive onboarding training.
-We share our organizational values, fostering an environment of care, trust, respect, fairness, and teamwork in support of the company’s sustainability policy.
+We share our organisational values, fostering an environment of care, trust, respect, fairness and teamwork in support of the company’s sustainability policy.
 Hosts help with green projects within the community of Koh Samui and volunteer for monthly beach and community clean-up initiatives, simultaneously as many resources as possible are reused and recycled.

-Food waste is composted for the gardens, wastewater is processed and used for gardening, and Kamalaya’s kitchens use energy efficient chillers.
+Food waste is composted for the gardens, wastewater is processed and used for gardening, and Kamalaya’s kitchens use energy-efficient chillers.
 Food is sourced organically and locally wherever possible.
 Kamalaya uses biodegradable straws and food containers, natural cleaning products, environmentally friendly mosquito spray and coils, and has no plastic bottles on site, the water comes in recyclable glass bottles and guests are gifted with refillable water bottles upon arrival.

 Only indigenous wood, rather than teak which comes with a high eco-cost of tropical forest deforestation, has been used for the buildings at Kamalaya.
-Bedrooms, open air massage rooms and yoga pavilions are built to enhance natural air flow, and mosquito nets are fitted to allow air flow and outdoor living.
+Bedrooms, open-air massage rooms and yoga pavilions are built to enhance natural airflow and mosquito nets are fitted to allow airflow and outdoor living.
 Garden and pool lighting is kept to a minimum and air conditioning is adjusted with energy consumption in mind.